 Field staff collected at least one field duplicate each week of sampling for a total of 38 TSS field duplicates and 38 indicator bacteria field duplicates.
 As a result, the frequency of field duplicate collection was 10.5 percent, well above the required frequency.
-Field duplicates will be reduced for the 2022-2023 sampling year to closer match the 5% requirement.
+Field duplicates will be reduced per revisions to the MP and QAPP for the 2022-2023 sampling year to closer match the 5% requirement.